Dr Eleonora Leopardi

 Leading Medical Education within the Joint Medical Program

 Dr Leopardi believes that scholarship of teaching and learning in Medical Education is the key attribute for educators and clinicians to transform medical students into the best doctors they can be.
-For this reason, she has joined the Implementation Group of the MERIT Net - Medical Education, Research, Innovation and Teaching Network - and is working to develop a community of medical educators committed to excellence in developing and delivering the Joint Medical Program (JMP).
+In keeping with this, she has played a pivotal role in the creation of MERIT Net - the Medical Education, Research, Innovation and Teaching Network - of which she is currently interim Lead.
+During her tenure as interim Lead, Dr Leopardi is working to develop a community of medical educators committed to excellence in developing and delivering the Joint Medical Program (JMP).

 The MERIT Net community aims to maintain the JMP at the forefront of the Medical Education field, setting an example in Australia and worldwide in terms of social accountability, student experience, and critical research.
 The MERIT Net is a nurturing environment which forges future Medical Education leaders.